 From here the real question, the exciting next question , is what do we want to create?
 What changes and improvements do we want to see in the world?
 To start lead captain or lend ourselves to?
 I can think of many.
 And I dare say that inherent in the question is an understanding that the answer is not limited to just one.

 Professor Scott Galloway recently published an essay about how difficult it is for men in today’s world to make friends, with some accompanying tips.
 We’ve been hearing about this issue for several years now, in bits and pieces… it has remained just beneath the surface of society’s more popular and topical current affairs speak since the anomaly was first observed.
-We can note that the topic and all of its ramifications have been largely ignored to date in societal public discourse to make room for other topics perceived more popular valuable or important.

 There are obvious reasons for this of course.
-With the recent advent of movements such as MeToo, Black Lives Matters, LGBTQ equality, LatinX, and even the longstanding Women’s Reproductive Rights movement, men, especially white straight men, have not only been made to seem a secondary consideration in modern society compared to these more pressing issues, they’ve also taken on the role of being the original and primary problem and cause that created the need for these movements in the first place.
+With the recent advent of movements such as MeToo, Black Lives Matters, LGBTQ equality, LatinX, Immigration and even the longstanding Women’s Reproductive Rights movement, men, especially white straight men, have not only been made to seem a secondary consideration in modern society compared to these more pressing issues, they’ve also taken on the role of being the original and primary problem and cause that created the need for these movements in the first place.

 And indeed from a historical perspective this glaringly appears to be the case.
 We all know the history — although to be fair and historically accurate it has never truly been a purely “white men” problem.
 That’s a deeply short sighted viewpoint considering that human civilization, and it’s history, as we currently define it, started in the region of earth known as Mesopotamia — modern day Iraq, Iran, Syria and Turkey — approximately six to eight thousand years ago.
 And the various different tribal groups that occupied this area and fought each other for dominance over it were not what we call “white” or “Caucasian”.
 “White” came thousands of years later.